Elite security posse fostered founders of WhatsApp, Napster

 As most of the w00w00 membership took serious jobs, often at each other's companies, the security industry as a whole was splintering.

-Conover and others ended up at big companies such as Symantec Corp.
+Conover and others ended up at big companies such as Symantec Corp (SYMC.O).
 Some old-school hackers picked fights with several w00w00 members, arguing that information about security flaws should not be published.

 Increasingly during the last decade, geopolitics entered into the picture.
 Spy agencies and military commanders realized the immense value of specialized software for breaking into and potentially disrupting enemy networks.
 Some hackers who were caught breaking the law said they were offered a choice between jail and government service.